carbeck/ayerigrammar/README.md

   4. Adpositions
   5. Verbs

 The sections not currently worked on have been proofread once by myself (I am not a native English speaker; corrections are welcome).
-They should already provide useful information, but I will still make slight changes every now and then if I notice something to be wrong.
+They should already provide useful information, but I will still make changes every now and then if I notice something to be wrong or information to be missing.
 If you're brave, you can also [take a look at the most recently compiled PDF](https://rawgit.com/carbeck/ayerigrammar/master/grammar.pdf).

 Compiling
 =========